More About the National Evaluation

 - Determine the extent to which collaborations among States contributed to the success of the demonstration activities.

 - Assess the overall benefits of the demonstration program by comparing selected outcomes of the participating States with those of non-participating States.

 - Examine the contributions of demonstration activities to improvements in quality of care with respect to four special interest areas: oral health, obesity, behavioral health, and Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) programs.

 - Provide insights into the successes and limitations of the program to inform future Federal demonstration efforts.

-Sources of quantitative data include administrative and claims data, original survey data from providers, and data from the State or the grantee-specific evaluation teams.
-Qualitative data sources include program documents and reports, key informant interviews with program staff and stakeholders, and information gleaned from focus groups with families.
+Sources of quantitative data included administrative and claims data, original survey data from providers, and data from the State or the grantee-specific evaluation teams.
+Qualitative data sources included program documents and reports, key informant interviews with program staff and stakeholders, and information gleaned from focus groups with families.